 Kasper enjoying a day off in the pow!

-Although it is a huge experience to meet people from other countries, there is at the same time no “dear mother” when you first come out to the ski school to teach a group of 5-year-old children.
-Here, however, one acquires some fantastic, educational skills.
-It is a great challenge to learn the skiing technique and communicate with Russian, Dutch or Austrian children while leaving parents a great deal of expectation and responsibility with you as “the adult”.
+Although it is a huge experience to meet people from other countries, there is not much you can compare to that moment when you first come out to the ski school to teach a group of 5-year-old children.
+Here, you develop some fantastic, educational skills.
+It is a great challenge to learn the skiing technique and communicate with Russian, Dutch or Austrian children while leaving parents are leaving you a great deal of expectation and responsibility with you as “the adult”.

 Apply here if you want to have the best gap year possible!